Best of fall

 Since the holidays still are months away, why not shop and enjoy a leisurely drive at the same time?

 Just try to stay focused.
-And if you miss the September and October studio tours, head for Madison, which has great holiday markets the first
+And if you miss the September and October studio tours, head for Madison, which has great holiday markets in November.

 Best fall colors